Resident Guides & FAQ

 How Do I Report A Maintenance Item?

-For normal non-urgent maintenance requests, please drop off your written request at our main office, mail or fax to (518) 743-9653.
+For normal non-urgent maintenance requests, please drop off your written request at our main office in the 24/7 dropbox, mail or fax to (518) 743-9653.
 You can also login to your resident account at the Residents page and complete the work order request.
 Be sure to provide us with the best possible time to reach you.

-If the item is urgent and it is during regular business hours (Monday – Friday, 8:30am to 5:00pm), you may call or stop at our office to report the problem, or print and fax our form.
-To report emergency maintenance needs be sure the receptionist is informed that you have a maintenance emergency.
+If the item is urgent and it is during regular business hours (Monday – Friday, 8:30am to 5:00pm), you may call 518-798-0674 ext 103 when reporting emergency maintenance be sure we are informed that you have a maintenance emergency.
 If it is after business hours, call (518) 832-1369.
 For police or fire emergencies, dial 911 before calling us.

 What Is Considered An Emergency?

-The following are examples of maintenance emergencies.
-The furnace is not working.
-The main sewer line is backed up.
-A pipe broke and water is leaking into the apartment.
-A toilet is clogged in an apartment with only one bathroom.
+The following are examples of maintenance emergencies; the furnace is not working, the main sewer line is backed up, a pipe broke and water is leaking into the apartment.
+For a complete detail of emergencies please see your Resident Handbook.
 After hours, (518) 832-1369 call the emergency answering service.
-If it is after 5pm and before 8:30 am and the call is not an emergency, you could be charged for the non-emergency response.
+If it is after 5pm and before 8:30 am and the call is not an emergency, you will be charged for any non-emergency response.

 Can I Be Charged For Maintenance At The Property?